shinh/elvm/tools/qftasm/README.md

 The value `QFTASM_MEM_OFFSET` is taken from the compiler configurations with the same identifier.
 Since the QFT architecture has a unified memory mapping scheme for both registers and memory, the ELVM backend uses the ELI address values as a virtual address with an offset `QFTASM_MEM_OFFSET` in the QFT memory address space.
 The `QFTASM_NATIVE_ADDR(x)` macro shown above cancels away this offset which allows access to raw QFT address values.
 In this example, a pointer to the register holding the current pointer of the stdin value is given as the macro `STDIN_BUF_POINTER_REG`, and the corresponding character is given as the macro `curchar()`.
 Such access to native QFT memory addresses can be doen naturally in the C layer as shown in this example.

-### Implementation of the `EXIT` Instruction
-QFTASM does not have a native `EXIT` instruction as in ELVM.
-Therefore, to emulate `EXIT` instructions, the ELVM backend appends an infinite loop at the end of the program, and let `EXIT` instructions to jump to this infinite loop.

-In the interpreter `./tools/qftasm/qftasm_interpreter.py`, this infinite loop must be explicitly handled to allow the program to exit on the `EXIT` instruction.
-The interpreter detects an infinite loop at the end of the program (more precisely, an infinite loop at the second last instruction, since QFT always requires a no-op after a jump instruction) and interprets it as the `EXIT` instruction.

 ### Sample Code
-`./tools/qftasm/calc.c` is a sample program written for showing various features of the ELVM QFTASM backend.
+`./tools/qftasm/samples/calc.c` is a sample program written for showing various features of the ELVM QFTASM backend.
 In the header, it uses 8cc-specific manual definitions of some functions such as `malloc`.
 This inhibits compilation by gcc, so it is left out from the `tests` directory.
-When compiled with the compilation configurations shown later, this program becomes 1002 QFTASM instructions long and uses 128 slots of QFTASM RAM at runtime, therefore allowing execution on a 10-bit-ROM, 7-bit-RAM QFT Architecture such as [Tetris.mc](https://github.com/QuestForTetris/QFT/blob/master/Tetris.mc) published in the QFT GitHub repository (https://github.com/QuestForTetris/QFT).
+When compiled with the compilation configurations shown later, this program becomes 1001 QFTASM instructions long and uses 128 bytes of QFTASM RAM at runtime, therefore allowing execution on a 10-bit-ROM, 7-bit-RAM QFT Architecture such as [Tetris.mc](https://github.com/QuestForTetris/QFT/blob/master/Tetris.mc) published in the QFT GitHub repository (https://github.com/QuestForTetris/QFT).

-The code uses many features from C and the ELVM backend design, such as:

-- Use of structs and unions
-- Function pointers
-- Access to native QFT RAM addresses

 Since the current 8cc implementation merges unused header functions into the final output, including large headers such as `stdio.h` inflate the size of the final output QFTASM code.
 Therefore, to solve this problem, some usually header-related functions such as `malloc` are either manually included or implemented at the header of the program.
 Otherwise, the program consists of regular C code.